RecSpot-App-Development/RecSpot/README.md

 * User can save their video
 * User can view the top 50 trending songs in the U.S.
 * From the top 50 songs listed, users can choose their favorite song from the list
-* User can view/add the various filters provided
+* User can view/add the various edit options provided

 **Optional Nice-to-have Stories**